You've done everything right and your body still isn't responding. Let's find out why.

 -

-We only offer sessions virtually at this time.
+We only offer sessions both in person and virtually at this time.
 Clients can schedule visits during the day or around dinner time.
-You don’t have to fight for parking spaces or sit in traffic, and can be seen by the dietitian from the comfort of your own home or office.
+You don’t have to fight for parking spaces or sit in traffic, and you can be seen by the dietitian from the comfort of your own home or office.

 -